Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Measurement Matrices from Finite Geometries

 Finite geometry was used to construct several classes of parity-check matrices of LDPC codes which manifest excellent performance under iterative decoding \cite{klf} \cite{txla05}.
-We will see in the later sections that most of these structured matrices are also good measurement matrices in the sense that they often have considerably large spark and may manifest better performance than the corresponding Gaussian random matrices under the OMP algorithm.
-In this section, we introduce some notations and results of finite geometry \cite{txla05}\cite[pp. 692-702]{ms}.
+In the following, we briefly introduce some notations and results of finite geometry \cite{txla05}\cite[pp. 692-702]{fmns}.